 Please follow these steps to request accommodations:

-3. Discuss accommodation requests with your instructors at the beginning of each semester, when you present your current SEC.
+3. Discuss accommodation requests with your instructors at the beginning of each semester, when you present your current NAS.
 For extended time and/or distraction reduced setting for testing, remind your instructor of the need for the above accommodation before the test, and ask how they would like you to arrange for the time/room, and how the test is to be delivered to the room.

 4. It is the student’s responsibility to arrange classroom accommodations with his/her instructor.
 Tests and exams must be taken at the same time as scheduled for the class unless otherwise approved by the instructor.
 Requests for extended time and/or quiet room may be accommodated in several ways:

-DISCUSSING ACCOMMODATIONS WITH INSTRUCTORS
+DISCUSSING ACCOMMODATIONS WITH INSTRUCTORS: